 Clarifying goals is, admittedly, only the first step in the assessment process.
 Nevertheless, the experience recounted by that faculty member twenty-some years ago says a lot about the power of assessment at the departmental and disciplinary level to engage the professoriate in substantive ways.

-That said, most of assessment's attention over the last two decades has been aimed at cross-cutting outcomes-critical and analytical thinking, problem solving, quantitative literacy, and communication-that are typically identified with general education.
+''' and analytical thinking, problem solving, quantitative literacy, and communication-that are typically identified with general education.
 Just about everyone agrees that abilities like these are essential markers of higher learning; critical thinking typically tops the list of faculty priorities for student learning, regardless of field or institutional type.
 They're also the outcomes that have caught the attention of employers and policymakers (as well as test makers)-who are not, for the most part, asking how well students understand art history, sociology, or criminal justice (though they are asking about math and science preparation).
 And of course they are outcomes that overlap with those of the disciplines.
+In short, assessment's focus on cross-cutting outcomes makes perfect sense, but it has also meant that the '''